shahdhammoud/SLA-Impact-Study/README.md

 - Solution: Reduce `max_iter` or `max_cond_vars` in algorithm configs

 **Issue**: TabDDPM not working
 - Note: TabDDPM integration is pending.
-Use CTGAN, GMM, or Bayesian Network instead.
+Use CTGAN, GMM instead.

 ## Citation